openhab/org.openhab.binding.zwave/doc/technisat/shutter_0_0.md

 ### Parameter 2: Wattage meter

 Interval Current wattage meter report in 10s
-Interval of current wattage meter report in 10 second steps, 30s ...
-1day, 0 - disable
+<p&gtInterval of current wattage meter report in 10 second steps, 30s ...
+1day, 0 - disable</p&gt
 Values in the range 0 to 8640 may be set.

 The manufacturer defined default value is ```3```.